Bira/octopus-carnival/_posts/2018-10-04-elder-scrolls-elves.md

 aren't considered a Minority Group.
 Some level of Berserk is quite common, though.

+### Other Elves

+The templates above are just for the elves that have been traditionally playable in Elder Scrolls games.
+There are many, many more:

+- In Tamriel, dwarves are elves!
+The Dwemer vanished way back in the First Age and left a whole bunch of extensive, steam-powered underground complexes whose advanced machinery is _still_ pumping after all these millenia.
+- The Falmer, or Snow Elves, dominated Skyrim at the dawn of the First Age and were displaced by the conquering Nords.
+This led to an ill-fated deal with the Dwemer that eventually turned most of them into blind cave-dwelling cannibals.

+As usual for Dungeon Fantasy, every time your PCs think they know all elven subtypes, feel free to introduce a couple more.

 [1]: {{ "/2018/09/28/elder-scrolls-humans.html" | absolute_url }}
 [3]: {{ "/gurps/2016/10/19/characters-magic-archer.html" | absolute_url }}